Contact

 Holly Hyun Choe, conductor

-Dmitri Schostakowitsch, Concerto for Violoncello and Orchestra No. 1, E flat major, Op.
+Dmitri Schostakowitsch, Concerto for Violoncello and Orchestra No. 2 Eflat Major, Op.
 107

 Marie-Elisabeth Hecker, violoncello

-As part of her commitment to promoting female composers, she regularly programmes works by Clarice Assad, Grazyna Bacewicz, Lili Boulanger, Britta Byström, Jennifer Higdon, Fanny Mendelssohn, Jessie Montgomery, Emilie Mayer, Caroline Shaw, Dobrinka Tabakova, Anna Thorvaldsdottir, and Galina Ustvolskaya.
+As part of her commitment to promoting female composers, Holly Hyun Choe regularly programmes works by Clarice Assad, Grażyna Bacewicz, Lili Boulanger, Britta Byström, Louise Farrenc, Fanny Hensel, Jennifer Higdon, Jessie Montgomery, Caroline Shaw, Dobrinka Tabakova, Anna Thorvaldsdottir and Galina Ustvolskaya.
+She recorded Ethel Smyth's Serenade for the album Lauter together with the Ensemble Reflektor, where she served as principal conductor for three years.

-Holly Hyun Choe is currently completing her studies with Prof. Johannes Schlaefli at the Zurich University of the Arts.
-She began her musical journey self-taught: she learned to play the clarinet at the age of 13; she did not receive her first music lessons until the age of 19.
-In 2015, she completed a master's degree with Prof. Charles Peltz at the New England Conservatory.
-She has attended master classes with Bernhard Haitink, Jorma Panula, Fabio Luisi (Concertgebouw Orkest), Peter Eötvös, Teodor Currentzis, Sylvia Caduff, and Jaap van Zweden, and has assisted Esa-Pekka Salonen (Orchestre de Paris), Leonard Slatkin (Orchestre national de Lyon), Simone Young (Orchestre de Chambre de Lausanne/Opernhaus Zürich), as well as Francois-Xavier Roth and Karina Canellakis (Gürzenich-Orchester Köln).
+Holly Hyun Choe completed her studies with Prof. Johannes Schlaefli at the Zurich University of the Arts in 2023.
+Her musical journey began self-taught: she learned to play the clarinet at the age of 13 and only received her first private music lessons at the age of 19.
+In 2015, she completed a master’s degree with Prof. Charles Peltz at the New England Conservatory.
+She has participated in master classes with Bernhard Haitink, Jorma Panula, Fabio Luisi, Peter Eötvös, Sylvia Caduff, and Jaap van Zweden, and has assisted Esa-Pekka Salonen, Leonard Slatkin, Simone Young, François-Xavier Roth, and Karina Canellakis before spending two years as assistant conductor of the Tonhalle Orchestra under Paavo Järvi.

-In 2018, she was selected for the German Music Council's Grant Forum Dirigieren; she has also been supported by a Solti Foundation Career Assistance Award, a Marin Alsop Taki Concordia Conducting Scholarship, and as a participant in the Peter Eötvös Foundation Mentoring Programme.
+In 2018, she was selected for the German Music Council's Forum Dirigieren; she has also been supported by a Career Assistance Award from the Solti Foundation, a scholarship from the Taki Alsop Conducting Fellowship, and as a participant in the Peter Eötvös Foundation Mentoring Programme.

 “The interpretation [of Beethoven’s 7th Symphony] by Holly Hyun Choe is captivating.
 She begins cautiously, without straining the slow introduction.
 In the Vivace and all that follows, she achieves high energy and shadings that transmit chamber music-like intimacy.
 The orchestra follows her, brilliantly disposed, carried by the timpani as a resonant foundation.”